NSLS-II/blop/docs/wip/qserver-experiment.md

 ]

-# This is the list of devices we want to read from in the queueserver env
+# This is the list of devices we want to read from in the Queueserver env
 sensors = ['himmel_det']
 ```

 ### Making an Evaluation Function

-After the agent has suggested points and run them on the queueserver, we want to update our model with the results.
+After the agent has suggested points and run them on the Queueserver, we want to update our model with the results.
 The EvaluationFunction defines how data is read from a bluesky run and the objective values are created.

 It's in this function that for example a log of the data can be applied.